What is the Youth Commission on Police and Crime?

 The Big Conversation 2020-21

-As part of the Big Conversation, Cleveland Youth Commission looked at young people’s views in five key areas:
+As part of the Big Conversation, Youth Commissioners looked at young people’s views on the following:

 - Mental health

 - Relationships between young people and police

 - Hate and online crime